Blog-Top-Tips-For-Picking-The-Best-Bridal-Jewelry-Sets_cover

 Keep Your Jewelry Box Light

 Minimalist jewelry can serve you time and time again.
-Stick to a few flexible pieces that you might wear for both informal and formal occasions with any type of outfit.
+Stick to a few flexible pieces you might wear for informal and formal occasions with any type of outfit.
 Here, we suggest starting with precious metals.
 These metals often appear as clean, sleek lines with smooth satin surfaces.

 This type of jewelry is a staple of simple elegance and is easy to throw on at a minute’s notice.
 Take a pair of simple stackable rings or a medallion necklace, for example; put them on, and you’ve gone from casual to polished in an instant.
-Plus, it’s a long-term investment in quality and style you’ll get to cherish and wear any time you want.

 Related post: Minimalist Jewelry: Back To Basics